avivharuzi/screen-explorer/README.md

 # Screen Explorer

-Explore all the Movies and TV Series from TMDB API.
+Explore all the Movies and TV Shows from TMDB API.

 ## Tech